aws-samples/aws-hpc-recipes/recipes/dir/demo_managed_ad/README.md

 Follow the same instructions as for accessing the host by SSM, until you get to the **Connect** step.
 There, select **SSH Client** to get directions on how to connect with SSH.

-**Note** If you haven chosen **Yes** for the parameter **StopAdAdminInstance** whe  you launched the CloudFormation template, the Linux instance may be in a stopped state.
+**Note** If you haven chosen **True** for the parameter **StopAdAdminInstance** when  you launched the CloudFormation template, the Linux instance may be in a stopped state.
 Choose **Instance state::Start instance** to bring it back online before connecting to it.
 You can shut the instance down again when you are done working with it.

 #### Adding Users and Groups